Description

 Courses Numbered at the 300 or 400 Level

 Thirty (30) of the 120 semester hours of credit must be in courses numbered at the 300 or 400 level.
-Of those 30 hours, 15 hours (1/2) must be completed in residence at UNL.
+Of those 30 hours, 15 hours (1/2) must be completed in residence at the University of Nebraska–Lincoln.

 Residency Requirement

-Students must complete at least 30 of the 120 total hours for their degree at UNL.
-Students must complete at least 1/2 of their major coursework, including 6 hours at the 300 or 400 level in their major and 15 of the 30 hours required at the 300 or 400 level, in residence.
-Credit earned during education abroad may be used toward the residency requirement only if students register through UNL.
+The term "Residency" refers to courses taken at UNL.
+Students must complete at least 30 of the 120 total hours for their degree at the University of Nebraska–Lincoln.
+Students must complete at least 18 hours of their major coursework, and 15 of the 30 hours required at the 300 or 400 level, at UNL.

 Catalog to Use

-Students must fulfill the requirements stated in the catalog for the academic year in which they are first admitted to and enrolled as a degree-seeking student at UNL.
-In consultation with advisors, a student may choose to follow a subsequent catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at UNL in the College of Arts and Sciences.
+Students must fulfill the requirements stated in the catalog for the academic year in which they are first admitted to and enrolled as a degree-seeking student at the University of Nebraska–Lincoln.
+In consultation with advisors, a student may choose to follow a subsequent catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at the University of Nebraska–Lincoln in the College of Arts and Sciences.
 Students must complete all degree requirements from a single catalog year.
 Beginning in 1990-1991, the catalog which a student follows for degree requirements may not be more than 10 years old at the time of graduation.

 Major Requirements